Ilyes-Jamoussi/StudyScore/README.md

 ## Tests

-For more information about the tests associated with this project, refer to the [TESTS.md](./TESTS.md) file.
+For more information about the tests associated with this project, refer to the [tests](.server/tests) folder.

 ---